 What to Bring Winter Camping

-This is where you should spend most of your time, money and energy in preparation for your great winter adventure.
-The kit set is more extensive for winter camping, and should include the following items:
+This is where you should spend most of your time, money and energy in preparation for your great UK winter camping adventure.
+Winter camping gear is more extensive for camping in winter, and should include the following items:

 These tents are built for the grinding cold and ripping winds.
 Under no circumstance should you ever use a summer tent in winter.
 Choose a sturdy four-season tent with double walls so condensation and extreme weather are kept at bay.